FREE-Merging: Fourier Transform for Efficient Model Merging: Methodology

 where

-where $\mathcal{F}$ and $\mathcal{F}^{-1}$ represent the Fourier transform and inverse Fourier transform, respectively. $D_0$ denotes the cutoff frequency, which can be adjusted as a hyper-parameter.
+where $\mathcal{F}$ and $\mathcal{F}^{-1}$ represent the Fourier and inverse Fourier transform, respectively. $D_0$ is the adjustable cutoff frequency.
+And $\eta$ and $\gamma$ are the distances from the frequency domain center along the $x$- and $y$-axes.

+Next, we analyze why high-pass filtering is effective from both intuitive and experimental perspectives.
+Fine-tuned weights occupy distinct positions in the loss landscape, and linear interpolation often leads to high-loss regions, causing task interference~\cite{ainsworthgit,yang2024representation}.
+To address this, we minimize model differences while preserving performance, bringing them closer in the loss landscape to increase the likelihood of the merged model falling into a loss basin~\cite{wu2023pi}.

+Results in Sec.~\ref{sec:Task_Conflict} show great differences in low-frequency regions.
+This is because, if we consider neural network parameters as signals carrying training information, inspired by image processing~\cite{nguyen2022fourierformer,buchholz2022fourier}, high-frequency signals represent sharp variations, while low-frequency parts define the overall structure~\cite{chu2023rethinking}.
+Since most information resides in the structure, filtering out low-frequency signals removes key task-specific information.
+Then, the likelihood that the interpolation falls within the loss basin increases~\cite{ainsworthgit}.

-Experimentally, we validate that high-pass filtering significantly improves model generalization with minimal impact on model performance as shown in Fig~\ref{figure:fourier.}.
+Experimentally, we validate that high-pass filtering enhances model generalization with minimal performance loss as shown in Fig~\ref{figure:fourier.}.
 We fine-tune ViT-B/16~\cite{radford2021learning} on 30 visual tasks following~\cite{huang2024emr}.
-After removing low-frequency information, the performance drop on the corresponding tasks (diagonal entries) is substantially smaller than the improvement in generalization (off-diagonal entries).
-This is a notable finding that similar to image processing, the low-frequency signals in the task vector carry more task-specific information that enhances performance on particular tasks while substantially reducing generalization.
-Therefore, applying filtering as FR-Merging during model merging can help alleviate task conflicts.
+We find that removing low-frequency information results in a smaller performance drop (diagonal) compared to the improvement in generalization (off-diagonal).
+This indicates that low-frequency parts carry task-specific information that boosts task performance but reduces generalization.
+Thus, applying filtering like FR-Merging helps alleviate task interference during merging.

-To ensure that the mean of the outputs remains consistent after model merging, we define merging coefficient $\lambda_i$ corresponding to the task vector $v_i$ for the task $t_i$ as:
+To maintain consistent output after merging, we define the merging coefficient $\lambda_i$ for the task vector $v_i$ as:

-where $\mathbb{E}$ denotes the average.
+where $\mathbb{E}$ represents the average.
 Overall, we construct a merged backbone in this part that minimizes task conflicts.